-Satellite images and tracking maps of Tropical Storm Akoni 2019, September 3 - 6.
+Satellite images, weather maps and tracks of Tropical Storm Akoni 2019, September 3 - 6.
 Max wind speed 40mph.

 Although showers and thunderstorms continue to pulse near Akoni's elongated low-level circulation center (LLCC), they have not been sufficiently persistent or organized to continue to classify the system as a tropical cyclone, and Akoni is being downgraded to a post-tropical remnant low.
 An overnight ASCAT-C pass showed southerly winds to 30 knots in an area east of the center, and that will be the initial intensity for this advisory.